jonase/eastwood/README.md

 what went wrong.
 Fix the problems indicated and try again.

-### `:misplaced-docstrings` - Strings that appear to be misplaced documentation strings
+### `:misplaced-docstrings`

+#### Function or macro doc strings placed after the argument vector, instead of before the argument vector where they belong.

 The correct place to put a documentation string for a function or macro is just before the arguments, like so: